jaytula/testing-react-course/README.md

   - `src/setupTests.js` imports it before each test, make matchers available
   - DOM-based matchers e.g. `.toBeInTheDocument()`
     - examples: `toBeVisible()` or `toBeChecked()`

+# 5. Jest: Watch Mode and How Tests Works

+- React Testing Library helps with
+  - rendering components into virtual DOM
+  - searching virtual DOM
+  - Interacting with virtual DOM
+- Needs a test runner
+  - Find tests, run them, make assertions
+- Jest
+  - is recommended by Testing Library
+  - comes with create-react-app
+- `npm test` runs an npm script that runs Jest in watch mode

+## Jest Watch Mode

+- Watch for changes in files since last commit
+- Only run tests related to these files
+- No changes?
+No tests
+  - Type `a` to run all tests